 Teresa Jordan is an author and artist who lives in southern Utah near Zion National Park.
 Some time ago, she was asked to respond to a version of the Proust Questionnaire for the website 12 Questions.
 The questions were adapted from a parlor game popular with Marcel Proust and his crowd over a century ago, and were believed to shed light on a person’s true nature.
 Teresa had fun with it and hopes you will, too.
 If you are looking for more conventional biographical information, you can find it here.

 1. What is your hometown?

 Iron Mountain, Wyoming, 43 miles northwest of Cheyenne.
 By the time I was old enough to remember, it consisted of no more than a one-room school, a couple of deserted buildings, and a post office in half a boxcar.
 (The other half of the boxcar served as a tool shop for the railroad.)
 Our family ranch was seven dirt-road miles further on.
 The post office is gone now and I don’t think there is a single building standing at the place that is still identified as Iron Mountain on the map.
-(Some maps list is as Farthing, which was the name of the one-room school, also now gone.)

 2. With what fictional character do you most identify?